epam/edp-codebase-operator/docs/api.md

-JiraIssueMetadataSpec defines the desired state of JiraIssueMetadata
+JiraIssueMetadataSpec defines the desired state of JiraIssueMetadata.

 <table>
     <thead>